ligato/docs/docs/developer-guide/control-flows.md

 ### Example: Interface Re-creation

-Incremental configuration updates for some items are not supported by the SB.
-Instead, the given item may need to be deleted and re-created with the new configuration.
+The SB doesn't support incremental configuration updates for some items.
+Instead, the given item must be deleted, and re-created with the new configuration.
 The KV Scheduler supports this scenario using the `UpdateWithRecreate()` method.
-It enables a descriptor to inform the KV Scheduler if an item requires full re-creation for the configuration update to be applied.
+It enables a descriptor to inform the KV Scheduler if an item requires full re-creation before applying the configuration update.

-This example demonstrates re-creation using a VPP TAP interface and a NB request to modify the RX ring size.
+This example demonstrates re-creation using a VPP TAP interface, and a NB request to modify the RX ring size.
 Modifying this configuration item is not supported for an interface that has already been created.
 In addition, an L3 route is attached to the interface.
 The route cannot exist without the interface.
 Therefore, the route must be deleted and moved into the `PENDING` state before interface re-creation.
-The route configuration can then be performed once the interface re-creation process has completed.
+Route configuration can proceed once the interface re-creation process has completed.

 ![CFD][cfd-interface-recreation]

 ---

-### Example: Retry of Failed Operation
+### Example: Retry of a Failed Operation

-Transactions can run in `BestEffort` mode meaning that the KV Scheduler will _retry_ failed operations rather than reverting back to previously applied configuration operations.
+Transactions can run in `BestEffort` mode.
+The KV Scheduler will _retry_ failed operations rather than reverting back to previously applied configuration operations.

-In this example, the create() operation for the TAP interface `my-tap` fails.
+In this example, the `Create()` operation for the TAP interface `my-tap` fails.
 Before terminating the transaction, the KV Scheduler retrieves the current value of `my-value`.
-It cannot assume this is the current state because the create() operation failed somewhere in-progress.
+It cannot assume this is the current state, because the `Create()` operation failed somewhere in-progress.

 The KV Scheduler then schedules a *retry transaction*.
 This will attempt to repair the failure by re-applying the same configuration.
-Since the value retrieval has not found `my-tap` to be configured, the retry transaction will repeat the `Create(my-tap)` operation and ultimately succeed as shown.
+Since the value retrieval has not found a configured `my-tap`, the retry transaction will repeat the `Create(my-tap)` operation.

 ![CFD][cfd-retry-failed]